All Blacks, France to renew rivalry at the Rugby World Cup - WHIZ News

 The next could come on the September opening night of the 2023 tournament.

-The draw for the pool stage of the next World Cup threw up some familiar matchups on Monday, including the All Blacks — the record three-time champions — being placed in the same five-team pool as host nation France.
+The draw for the pool stage of the next World Cup threw up some familiar matchups on Monday, including the three-time champion All Blacks being placed in the same five-team pool as host nation France.

-Inside the Palais Brongniart in Paris, there were gasps when they were paired again at the draw.
+Inside the Palais Brongniart in Paris, there were gasps when the teams were paired again at the draw.

 The match schedule will be finalized in February, following consultation with French team officials, but France coach Fabien Galthie wants his team to meet New Zealand in the first game.